njuneau/netbeans-swag/README.rst

-Apache Netbeans swag proposals
+Apache NetBeans swag proposals
 ==============================

 Summary
 -------

-This is a repository holding designs for `Apache Netbeans project`_-related swag.
+This is a repository holding designs for `Apache NetBeans project`_-related swag.
 The repository is licensed using the Apache License version 2 (see the COPYING_ and COPYRIGHT_ as to match the logo and trademark notices of the ASF.